 Cognitive Science is an exciting, fast-growing, and revolutionary area of study which seeks to develop integrated explanations of mind, brain, and behavior.
 Drawing on concepts and methods from a range of related fields — including linguistics, psychology, philosophy, neuroscience, and computer science — Cognitive Science students acquire a truly interdisciplinary knowledge base and a multifaceted set of analytic skills.
-Learn more about Cognitive Science.

 As a Cognitive Science student at Michigan, you’ll examine the mind and brain from many perspectives, exploring how cognition is realized in humans, other biological systems, and even in machines.
-You’ll select one of four tracks of study — computation, decision, language, and philosophy— featuring an array of top-ranked programs, have access to world-class facilities, and learn from renowned faculty across the University.
+You’ll select one of four tracks of study (see below) — computation, decision, language, and philosophy— featuring an array of top-ranked programs, have access to world-class facilities, and learn from renowned faculty across the University.

 The Cognitive Science major is intended for students interested in a natural or social science degree in the behavioral and brain sciences with a combined focus and breadth not accommodated by a major within any single department.
 The major is inherently multidisciplinary yet still affords students the opportunity to focus on their particular interests.
 The major includes a gateway course (COGSCI 200) among other core courses, a sequence of required courses in one of four parallel tracks of study, and electives selected from a list of approved courses.